naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - You might use multiple storage technologies (polyglot persistence).

 ### Microservices architecture style
+[Microservices architecture style]: #microservices-architecture-style
 - A microservices architecture consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability.

 ![](/images/microservices.png)

 #### What are microservices?
+[What are microservices?]: #what-are-microservices?
 - Microservices are small, independent, and loosely coupled.
 A single small team of developers can write and maintain a service.
 - Each service is a separate codebase, which can be managed by a small development team.
 - Services can be deployed independently.
 A team can update an existing service without rebuilding and redeploying the entire application.